Luke Brugnara: Childhood

-Brugnara was born in the Sunset District of San Francisco, the son of a "juvenile hall manager".
+Brugnara was born in the Sunset District of San Francisco, the son of a supervisor at San Francisco's Juvenile Hall.
 He went to school at St. Ignatius College Preparatory, a private preparatory Jesuit school.
 Brugnara was a competitive flycaster during his teenage years and set several national accuracy flycasting records in the American Casting Association which still stand today.
 Brugnara graduated from San Diego State University in 1987.

 Real estate career

 San Francisco

 Brugnara started his real estate career in San Francisco in 1993 by buying a note for $1.5M for the Kress Building at 939 Market Street, foreclosing on the note, and then borrowing $3M against the property.
 Brugnara proceeded to buy and sell a series of office buildings in San Francisco.
 In 1997, he owned 500,000 square feet of office space in downtown San Francisco.
 At one time or another, his portfolio included 814 Mission Street, the Bulletin Building, the Westinghouse Electric Building, 735 Market Street, the Royal Insurance Building, 201 Sansome Street, the Pacific Bank Building, the Medico-Dental Building, and 351 California Street.
 Brugnara tried unsuccessfully to purchase the Chevron Building in 1994.